-- These Regulations can be amended only by decision of the Executive Board after approval from the Student Council and if applicable, approval or advice of the programme committees. - b.
+- a.
+These Regulations can be amended only by decision of the Executive Board after approval or advice, if applicable, from the Student Council and if applicable, approval or advice of the programme committees. - b.
 Amendments do not apply in the current academic year, unless the interests of the students are not harmed or if the amendments are necessary because of a statutory obligation. - c.
 Amendments shall not negatively impact decisions taken by the Examining Boards on the grounds of these Regulations before the amendment.